San Diego’s Good News of the Week – March 17, 2023

 ABOUT THE California Competes Tax Credit

-Awards are primarily based on the following factors, including:
+Awards are based on several factors:

 • Number of jobs created or retained